 - Dan advises employers regarding the design, establishment, and termination of all types of retirement and other employee benefit plans, and various types of equity and other compensation arrangements.
 His advice includes how to comply with the complex legal requirements applicable to such plans and arrangements, as well as related business and incentive planning.

-- representing companies and fiduciaries in connection with, and negotiating and resolving, a large number of Internal Revenue Service and Department of Labor audits and investigations involving retirement plans and other employee benefits.
+- He represents employers and fiduciaries in connection with negotiating and resolving Internal Revenue Service and Department of Labor audits and investigations involving retirement plans and other employee benefits.
 He has made numerous filings under the Internal Revenue Service’s voluntary correction program for retirement plans.

 Dan began his career with the Chief Counsel’s Office in the National Office of the Internal Revenue Service in 1977.